syncfusion-content/javascript-docs/js/api/ejTab.md

-Tab header to active for given index value.
+Specifies the Tab header in active for given index value.

 #### Default Value